Congenital Cataracts: Types, Causes and Treatments

 If your baby has a congenital cataract, discuss any concerns you have about timing of cataract surgery with your eye surgeon.

-Once the cataract is removed, it is absolutely vital that your child's eye be corrected with a surgically implanted lens (intraocular lens), contact lens or eyeglasses.
+Once the cataract is removed, it is absolutely vital that your child's eye be corrected with a surgically implanted intraocular lens (IOL), contact lens or eyeglasses.
 Without vision correction following cataract surgery, the eye will have poor vision, and normal infant vision development will be impeded.

-Opinions also vary about whether an artificial lens should be surgically inserted in a baby's eye following cataract surgery because of concerns that normal eye growth and development might be hampered.
-IOLs also may need to be changed out as your child's eyes grow and change, not because of any difference in eye size but because refractive or vision errors often change.
+Opinions also vary about whether an artificial lens should be surgically inserted in a baby's eye following cataract surgery because of concerns that normal growth and development of the eye might be impacted.
+An IOL may also need to be removed and exchanged as your child's grow because of possible vision changes.

 In some cases, contact lenses fitted on the eye's surface (cornea) may be used to help restore vision after the natural lens is removed during cataract surgery.
 Also, eyeglasses may be prescribed to aid vision in lieu of an inserted artificial lens or contact lens.